abuki43/AutoTrading-TeleBot/README.md

 - Access to a Telegram channel or group that sends trading signals.
 - Create a config.ini file in the same directory as the script with the following contents:

-### Optional: Gemini AI filtering/parsing
+### Gemini AI filtering/parsing
-This project can use Gemini to classify/parse Telegram messages, with a strict fallback to the existing regex parsing if Gemini is unavailable.
+This project can use Gemini to classify and parse Telegram messages, falling back to the existing regex parser if Gemini is unavailable.
+If you set up the Gemini API key, you can include the lot size in the message and the AI will parse it; otherwise, the bot uses the default lot size from config.ini

 - Option A (recommended): set environment variable `GEMINI_API_KEY`.
 - Option B: put it in `config.ini` under a `[Gemini]` section (see below).
 - (Optional) choose a model via env var `GEMINI_MODEL` or `config.ini` key `model` (default: `gemini-1.5-flash`).

 If `GEMINI_API_KEY` is not set or Gemini fails to respond, the bot continues using the current regex-based logic.

 ```
 [Telegram]